 Hey everyone!
 Hopefully your fantasy seasons are still going as we enter the last month of the season.
 Instead of normal daily notes, I'm going to discuss one situation for every team throughout the league.
 We'll get back to normal notes on Wednesday morning, but I feel like this was a good chance of pace to highlight some new developments around the NHL.
-Let's get to it!Please, blog, may I have some more?
+Let's get to it!

 It took a few injuries, but we finally had some goaltender movement.
 Petr Mrazek, who appeared to be Detroit's franchise goalie less than two years ago, is now a member of the Flyers.
 In return, Detroit received two conditional draft picks.
 Best case scenario, they'll get a 2nd and 3rd round picks.
 Worst case, they only get a 4th.
 So what is the fantasy impact?
 I've been writing for a few weeks that Mrazek should be owned everywhere because he was finally playing well.
 That's clear as day now going to a much better situation in Philly, so grab him if he's still available.
 As for in Detroit, it should be Jimmy Howard's show.
 He has a .910 save percentage this season, which is closer to his career norm than last season's .927 in 26 games.
 I don't see him as being much more than a desperation play going forward outside of the best matchups.
 Let's take a look at what else happened over the last two nights:

 The best line in hockey from last season is at it again.
 Brad Marchand and Patrice Bergeron each had five points in the two Boston wins over the last two nights.
 Marchand started off with a goal and an assist with three shots in the 4-1 win over Montreal, then bettered that with a goal and two assists with three shots against the Islanders.
 Bergeron dished two assists on Wednesday before getting his second hat trick in the last two weeks on Thursday.
 Bergeron is now one point short of being at a point per game while Marchand is well over that, sitting at 1.28 ppg, third in the league.
 Marchand has provided slam dunk first down value, just exactly what you hoped for when you selected him this year.
 Bergeron has managed to surpass expectations on a per-game basis.
 If he didn't miss time, he'd be a top ten forward on the season.
 These guys are the main reason why the Bruins are one of the best teams in the league and a major Stanley Cup threat if they can manage to upset the Lightning.
 For our purposes, keep rolling them in seasonal formats, and if you're someone who fires multiple DFS lineups every night, I would make sure to have a Bruins stack on at least one team every night.
 The upside is simply too high to ignore.
 Let's take a look at what else happened over the last two nights:

 Hey everyone!
 While there are still a bunch of teams that have their bye this week, it's nowhere near as many as last week.
 The lack of games made it the lightest week of the season and leaving little to talk about fantasy wise.
 Therefore, I'm going to use this post to make one fantasy hockey prediction for each team for the rest of the season.
 We'll be back to the usual daily notes on Wednesday and Friday this week.
 Let's get going!

 Hey guys!
 I'm very sick at the moment so I'm going to keep this short and sweet.
 I'm going to focus on players who aren't trivial holds in this set of daily notes.
 In other words, sorry Jakub Voracek, but this is the extent of me writing about you.
 Let's focus on Nino Niederreiter for a minute.
 El Nino killed it last season; he was a borderline top 50 player, definitely top 75.
 He hasn't started off that well and then was injured.
 Niederreiter returned on Thursday and had a hat trick before the midway point of the second period.
 He scored three goals on four shots as the Wild cruised to victory over the Sabres.
 We know his upside and after this game, he's up to 13 goals in 30 games.
 The penalty minutes are strong, he's +11, and he's only 48.5% owned because of his injury.
 Go pick him up now if he's available.
 Let's take a look at what else happened over the past two nights: